 It’s important to understand which type of eater your fish is and consider the diet for your fish before you make fish food.
 Let’s take a quick look at each category.

-Herbivores: Fish that only eat plants, they are essential in maintaining a healthy ecosystem.
+Herbivores: Fish that only eat plants, are essential in maintaining a healthy ecosystem.
 Great at eating all the algae in your tank.
 Most Plecos are herbivores.

 Omnivores: Fish that eat both plants and meat.
 The vast majority of fish are omnivores.
 Rainbow Sharks are omnivores.